Joe-Goodsell/LanternHeadSource/README.md

 How will you analyse the data?
 - Data analysis tools for Excel are used to evaluate the evaluation.
-- For the evaluation of the UEQ and the UEQ+ Questionnaire, the respective data analysis tool by Dr. Martin Schrepp is used.
-(Link Excel Sheets)
+- For the evaluation of the [UEQ](https://docs.google.com/spreadsheets/d/1ep9RGBhArVEjROU2To2whGNUHLM-hauG/edit?usp=drive_link&ouid=113135577092675312398&rtpof=true&sd=true) and the [UEQ+](https://docs.google.com/spreadsheets/d/10Rlr6XrActTDj76iGxTL37rfgIx--SUs/edit?usp=drive_link&ouid=113135577092675312398&rtpof=true&sd=true) Questionnaire, the respective data analysis tool by Dr. Martin Schrepp is used.
-- For the evaluation of the GUESS-18, the data analysis tool by William J. Shelstad is used.
-(Link Excel sheet)
+- For the evaluation of the [GUESS-18](https://docs.google.com/spreadsheets/d/1VvqeABXb-Vwt2shMZ4wBmDfe7cELBSEn/edit?usp=drive_link&ouid=113135577092675312398&rtpof=true&sd=true), the data analysis tool by William J. Shelstad is used.

 <br>